 Students who have successfully completed at least seven prerequisite courses listed below with a minimum 30 credit prerequisite and cumulative undergraduate GPA of 3.0 are eligible to apply to the program.
 All prerequisite courses must be successfully completed prior to entry into the Physical Therapy Program.
 No more than one prerequisite science courses can be taken during the summer before entering the program.

 Volunteer or work-related experience in physical therapy is required.
 A maximum of thirty students will be accepted into each class.

-Students are required to complete a minimum of 90 credits to be considered for acceptance.
-These credits must include the 60 credits of required general education courses, a minor concentration (15 credits of upper level coursework), and the prerequisites for Physical Therapy.
 Please note that no more than 75 credits can be accepted from a two-year college.
 Students with foreign credentials and whose first language is not English are required to complete six credits of college-level English composition to satisfy the dual degree requirements and complete the TOEFL (as per College policy).
 Those who already hold a B.A./B.S. degree are only required to complete the prerequisite courses and the Physical Therapy curriculum.
 After successful completion of the first year of the program, students will be awarded a Bachelor of Science in Health Science.
 After successful completion of the final program coursework, students will be awarded a Doctor of Physical Therapy degree.